 Some people attempt hiding assets during divorce by complaining about sudden financial hardships, such as failed investments or business difficulties.
 To an unwary spouse, this can create an impression that the complaining individual has fewer assets than he or she really does.
 As a result, it may be easier for the deceptive spouse to conceal assets without detection.

 A related tactic involves taking out unusual amounts of debt in order to create the illusion that an individual’s assets are less extensive than they really are.
 Exaggerating or overstating debts in this manner can result in a divorce settlement that is unfairly skewed in favor of the spouse who is hiding assets.

 Another way that some people attempt to hide assets from a spouse during divorce is by purchasing expensive items like art or antiques, whose value is easy to overlook or underestimate in a divorce settlement.
 After the divorce is finalized, these objects are then sold and the profits retained by the spouse who purchased them.
 If you notice that your spouse has been making unusual purchases, be sure that the purchased items are thoroughly accounted for and accurately assessed at their full value during the divorce.

 Contact an attorney for help uncovering hidden assets

 If you suspect your spouse of hiding assets from you, be sure to seek help right away from an attorney who is experienced in uncovering hidden assets during divorce settlements.
 A knowledgeable divorce lawyer can help you locate and identify all marital assets and will work hard to see that you get your fair share during the divorce.

 Contact, Boyle Feinberg, a top-rated family law firm with the offices in Chicago and Arlington Heights, Illinois, to schedule an initial consultation with experienced Chicago divorce attorneys regarding your divorce issues and divorce settlement.
-You can reach us by phone at 312-376-8860 or 847-394-3940, or via email.
+You can reach us by phone at 312-376-8860, or via email.